- Student Life

 Students should complete their FAFSA as soon as their taxes are complete, but no later than April 1 for priority consideration for funds-limited awards such as Washington State Need grant.
 Students who have complete files by the first day of classes will be able to receive their funding on time, but may not be considered for funds-limited awards.
 Different scholarships have different deadlines, so be sure to apply early and pay attention to deadlines.

 All students who receive Financial Aid are required to make satisfactory progress towards the educational program they have selected.
-Each quarter, students who receive financial aid must complete a minimum number of credits with a 2.0 GPA towards the completion of their degree or program requirements.
+Each quarter, students who receive financial aid must complete at least 67% of their cumulative and quarterly attempted credits and maintain a 2.0 cumulative GPA.
 See the catalog or the Financial Aid Handbook for a breakdown of the credit and GPA requirements for satisfactory progress.
 A review is done at the end of each quarter to ensure that the standards of satisfactory academic progress are being met.

 Satisfactory progress policies apply to the following programs at NWIC: